aplufr/I-have-moved-to-gitlab/README.md

 # I-have-moved-to-gitlab
-All my projects are now here: https://gitlab.com/mulx/
+Because of “Microsoft is acquiring GitHub!”, all my projects are now on gitlab, here: https://gitlab.com/mulx/

+Thanks them.

+Regards,
+APLU.